Offbeatmammal/autokarma/readme.md

 * country (optional, use geoid to default if not supplied)
 * state (optional, use geoid to default if not supplied)
 * rego/plate (required, used with country/state to identify vehicle)
-* sender (optional, userid. if not supplied but if sender can be determined by phone number, twitter handle etc then automatically assign)
+* sender (optional, userid. if not supplied but sender can be determined by phone number, twitter handle etc then automatically assign)
 * notification:
   * tail light not working [L/R]
   * brake light not working [L/R/center]
-  * rear indicator not working [L/R]
+  * indicator not working [L/R, F/R]
   * headlight not working [L/R]
   * lights not on (short term)
   * exhaust loose
   * smoke/oil burning
   * debris lodged under body
-  * trailer lights
+  * trailer lights not working
   * trailer sparks
   * item dropped (unsecured load)
   * others ??
-* location (from geoid/ip2geo etc), especially useful for item dropped
+* location (from gps/geoid/ip2geo etc), especially useful for item dropped

 Responses from the service would indicate that the message has been received - an http 200 indicating success, 400 if the payload is malformed, 404 if the vehicle is not found/registered.